 Google Cloud Platform* (GCP*)

 GCP provides a security-enabled, cost-effective, and high-performance infrastructure in the cloud hosted through Google’s globally distributed data centers (Figure 3).
-Managed services provide access this infrastructure for an overall solution.
+Managed services provide access to this infrastructure for an overall solution.
 The benefits include:

 - Fully managed services.
 Google manages the setup and maintenance of the overall private infrastructure so customers can focus on building solutions.